jamen/wasmify/readme.md

 # wasmify

-> Import WebAssembly (and code that compiles to it) with Browserify
+> Import WebAssembly code with Browserify.

-Use this [Browserify plugin](https://browserify.org/) to import code such as C, C++, Rust, Wat, or just standalone `.wasm` binaries.
-The built-in configs include
+Use this [Browserify plugin](https://browserify.org/) to import code such as C, C++, Rust, Wat, or just `.wasm` binaries.
+The ready-made configs include:

  - `wasmify.emscripten` for using C/C++ with [Emscripten](https://github.com/kripken/emscripten)
  - `wasmify.wabt` for using WAT with [WebAssembly Binary Toolkit](https://github.com/kripken/emscripten)